-Ar.
-Codes Annotated § 17-37-216 & 17-37-217:
+A.C.A. § 17-37-216 & 17-37-217:

-Refusal to issue.
-Grounds for license invalidation or non-renewal of License.
+Refusal to issue a license, certificate, or agent registration.
+Grounds for invalidation or non-renewal of a license, certificate, or agent registration.

-In addition to invalidation and denial, this section shall also be considered as providing for the suspension of a license.
-Items (1) thru (11) shall be considered as grounds for suspension as well as denial or invalidation of a license.
-In addition, the use of a pesticide inconsistent with its labeling shall also be considered grounds for denial, suspension or invalidation of a license.
+In addition to invalidation and denial, this section shall also be considered as providing for the suspension of a license, certificate, or agent registration.
+Items (1) thru (11) shall be considered as grounds for suspension as well as denial or invalidation of a license, certificate, or agent registration.
+In addition, the use of a pesticide inconsistent with its labeling shall also be considered grounds for denial, suspension or invalidation of a license, certificate, or agent registration.

-Ar.
-Code Annotated § 17-37-202 (b) Exemption:
+A.C.A. § 17-37-202 (b) Exemption:

-Shall provide for the use of general use pesticides only, during the period of time a pest control company may operate without a licensed operator.
+Shall provide for the use of general use pesticides only, during the period of time a pest control company may operate without a commercial applicator (licensed operator).

-Ar.
-Code Annotated §17-37-203 Exemptions:
+A.C.A. § 17-37-203 Exemptions: